-As at March 31, 2017:
+As at March 31, 2018:

-A) Total number of investment loans approved during the year 27 B) Total number of active Investment loans under management
+A) Total number of investment loans approved during the year 24 B) Total number of active Investment loans under management 94

-East Prince Development Inc. Notes to Financial Statements March 31, 2017 3.
-Atlantic Canada Community Business Investment Fund (ACCBIF) Atlantic Canada Community Business Investment Fund (ACCBIF), a division of Atlantic Association of Community Business Development Corporations, was established to pool investment funds from the federal government and cash-rich CBDCs and, in turn, loan these funds to CBDCs in Atlantic Canada. in order to become a member of ACCBIF and receive loan funds, each subscribing CBDC must contribute \$37,500 to ACCBIF.
+3. Atlantic Canada Community Business Investment Fund (ACCBIF)

+Atlantic Canada Community Business Investment Fund (ACCBIF), a division of Atlantic Association of Community Business Development Corporations, was established to pool investment funds from the federal government and cash-rich CBDCs and, in turn, loan these funds to CBDCs in Atlantic Canada.

+In order to become a member of ACCBIF and receive loan funds, each subscribing CBDC must contribute \$37,500 to ACCBIF.
 The organization has subscribed as of the year-end date and will be refunded the deposit, at the discretion of the ACCBIF, without interest.

-The organization received \$200,000 in 2013/2014 and \$600,000 in 2015/2016 from ACCBIF by way of demand loans.
-In 2016/2017 these loans were consolidated and the organization was approved for \$1,360,000, of which \$600,000 has not yet been drawn upon.
+In 2016/2017 the organization was approved for \$1,360,000 through ACCBIF by way of a demand loan.
 The demand loan bears interest at 1.6%, per annum, and is secured by a promissory note signed by the Board of Directors.
 The loan is repayable in blended principal and interest payments of \$24,000, per month.

+2018 2017

+ACCBIF demand loan - 2016/2017 Less: portion repayable within one year \$ 968,950 (275,772) \$ 644,779 (274,932)

+\$ 693,178 \$ 369,847

-2017 2016 ACCBIF demand loan - 2013/2014, consolidated during the year -\$ 160,000 ACCBIF demand loan - 2015/2016, consolidated during 600,000 the year ACCBIF demand loan - 2016/2017 644,779 760,000 644,779 Less: portion repayable within one year (274,932) (200,000) 560,000 369,847 \$ Principal repayments on long-term debt over the next five years are as follows: 2018 \$ 274,932 274,490 2019 278,914 2020 2021 283,409 2022 133,034
+Principal repayments on long-term debt over the next five years are as follows: